 While building a strong economy is the key to restoring the American middle class, Tim also believes we must do more to build a fair economy that helps working families get ahead.
 He supports raising the minimum wage to $15 an hour, and was an original cosponsor on the Raise the Wage Act, that passed the House in 2019, and raises the federal minimum wage standard.
 Tim believes that this is an important step, but we shouldn’t stop there.
 We need to keep fighting for jobs that pay $30, $40, and $50 an hour so no full-time worker should have to live in poverty.
-He is also an original cosponsor of the Paycheck Fairness Act, which passed the House in early 2019 and helps close the gender pay gap facing working women in America.
-Tim has also fought for paid family leave and improved workplace rights for pregnant women, because American workers should not have to worry about losing their jobs in order to take care of their families.
+Congressman Ryan is also an original cosponsor of the Paycheck Fairness Act, which passed the House in early 2019 and helps close the gender pay gap facing working women in America.
+Tim has fought for paid family leave and improved workplace rights for pregnant women, because American workers should not have to worry about losing their jobs in order to take care of their families.

 Taking action to Create jobs

 - Tim has challenged his own party to do more to create the kind of good jobs which will help rebuild the great American middle class.